50 best movies to watch on Netflix right now - TheNewsTrace

 Watch on Netflix

-Biopic of Stephen Hawking (performed by an Oscar-winning Eddie Redmayne), exploring the famend astrophysicist’s romance with future spouse Jane throughout their time at college within the 1960s and his preliminary prognosis with motor neurone illness, which medical doctors believed would lead to his dying inside two years.
+Biopic of Stephen Hawking (performed by an Oscar-winning Eddie Redmayne), exploring the famend astrophysicist’s romance with future spouse Jane throughout their time at college within the 1960s and his preliminary analysis with motor neurone illness, which medical doctors believed would lead to his demise inside two years.
 Undaunted by deteriorating well being, he continued his groundbreaking analysis into the origins of the universe.

 Watch on Netflix